Powell Reiterates Fed Needs More Confidence On Inflation To Cut

 Policymakers have responded to the economy’s surprising strength by indicating that they’ll hold rates at a high level and, once they begin cutting, will probably lower them at a slower and potentially less regular pace than in the past.

 Since their January meeting, officials have pushed back aggressively on expectations that they will cut rates when they meet on March 19-20.
 Investors are now betting the first rate cut will come in June.
-They also expect between three and four rate cuts this year, in line with Fed officials’ median forecast in December.
 Policymakers will release updated rate projections at their meeting this month.

-Meanwhile, Democratic lawmakers are growing impatient with the US central bank ahead of the November elections.
-Sherrod Brown, the Senate Banking Committee chair who’s in a tough reelection battle in Ohio, urged the Fed to cut rates “early this year” in a Jan.
-30 letter to Powell, arguing that high rates are hurting small businesses and putting homeownership out of reach for many Americans.
+Lawmakers asked Powell several times Wednesday about commercial real estate risk.
+He said the Fed has looked at banks with high concentrations of commercial property holdings and asked if they have plans to reprice those assets at a potential loss.
+“You have to have the capital and liquidity and a plan” to absorb potential losses, he said.

+He also called the emptying of city centers a “secular change,” a signal that remote work has permanently changed demand for office space and downtown retail space.

 ©2024 Bloomberg L.P.